2012 San Diego Chargers season: Week 2: vs. Tennessee Titans

 With the win, the Chargers improved to 2–0 and started with such a record for the first time since 2006.

 Week 3: vs. Atlanta Falcons

 The Chargers lost 27–3 to the Atlanta Falcons, who remained one of three undefeated teams in the league.
 Rivers had one of his worst statistical performances, completing 21 of 38 passes for 173 yards, with two interceptions and a passer rating of 45.2.
 Running back Ryan Matthews made his season debut, and ran for 44 yards on 10 carries.
 However, he had a fumble inside the Falcons' 5-yard line.
 The Chargers had four turnovers to the Atlanta's one.
 The Chargers had not been held to three points since a 30–3 loss at Miami during the 2002 season.
 The Falcons improved to a perfect 3–0 all-time record in San Diego while the Chargers dropped to 2–1 on the season while suffering a television blackout in Southern California.
+As of 2024, this is the Chargers last loss to Atlanta.